thisishale/Context-Aware/README.md

 ![results](/image/method.jpg)

-We propose a novel solution for predicting future trajecto ries of pedestrians.
+We propose a novel solution for predicting future trajectories of pedestrians.
 Our method uses a multimodal encoder-decoder transformer architecture, which takes as input both pedestrian locations and ego-vehicle speeds.
-Notably, our de coder predicts the entire future trajectory in a single-pass and does not perform one-step-ahead prediction, which makes the method effective for embedded edge deployment.
-We per form detailed experiments and evaluate our method on two popular datasets, PIE and JAAD.
-Quantitative results demon strate the superiority of our proposed model over the current state-of-the-art, which consistently achieves the lowest error for 3 time horizons of 0.5, 1.0 and 1.5 seconds.
+Notably, our decoder predicts the entire future trajectory in a single-pass and does not perform one-step-ahead prediction, which makes the method effective for embedded edge deployment.
+We perform detailed experiments and evaluate our method on two popular datasets, PIE and JAAD.
+Quantitative results demonstrate the superiority of our proposed model over the current state-of-the-art, which consistently achieves the lowest error for 3 time horizons of 0.5, 1.0 and 1.5 seconds.
 Moreover, the proposed method is significantly faster than the state-of-the-art for the two datasets of PIE and JAAD.
 Lastly, ablation experiments demonstrate the impact of the key multimodal configuration of our method.

 ## Visualizations